Use real-time caller authentication with Voice ID in Amazon Connect - Amazon Connect

 2. Voice ID uses the audio to generate the caller's voiceprint and compares it with the enrolled voiceprint corresponding to the claimed identity, and returns an authentication result.

-For more information about the agent's experience, see Use Voice ID.
+For more information about the agent's experience, see Enroll callers in Voice ID in the Contact Control Panel (CCP).

 How much speech is needed for enrollment and authentication